ICTU/quality-time/docs/DEVELOP.md

 ## Adding metrics and sources

 *Quality-time* has been designed with the goal of making it easy to add new metrics and sources.
 The [data model](../components/server/src/data/datamodel.json) specifies all the details about metrics and sources, like the scale and unit of metrics, and the parameters needed for sources.
-In general, besides changing the data model, no coding is needed to add a new metric, and only the [collector](../components/collector/README.md) component will need to be augmented to support a new source.
+In general, besides changing the data model, no coding is needed to add a new metric, besides augmenting the [collector](../components/collector/README.md) component to parse the source data and optionally adding a logo to the [frontend](../components/frontend/README.md) component.

 ### Adding new metrics